MBA Degree Guide

 Resources for Minority MBA Students

 The prospects for minority MBA program students continue to improve as an increasing number of schools prioritize a diverse student body.
-According to the 2016 GMAC Application Trends Survey, U.S. schools specifically targeted underrepresented populations* with special outreach.
+According to GMAC's Application Trends Survey, U.S. schools specifically targeted underrepresented populations* with special outreach.
 In fact, this candidate type was one of the top three who were targeted.
 With opportunities available for those who want to earn an MBA, learn more about MBA scholarships for minorities.

 What percentage of current MBA students are minorities?